Language-Research-Technology/ldac-profile/profile/profile.md

-1. Include one or more Person items as context in a crate and reference them with properties such as schema:creator or the language-data-commons contribution properties such as txc:compiler or txc:depositor.
+1. Include one or more Person items as context in a crate and reference them with properties such as schema:creator or the language-data-commons contribution properties such as [ldac:compiler] or [ldac:depositor].
 The @id of the person MUST be a URI and SHOULD be re-used where the same person appears in multiple objects in a collection or repository.